donatiluca/ISOKANN.pytorch/README.md

 ![](theory.png)

-The following notebook shows how to implement ISOKANN in a simple and effective manner for a one-dimensional system, and is intended for teaching purposes.

 ### References

 [1] R. J. Rabben, S. Ray, M. Weber; ISOKANN: Invariant subspaces of Koopman operators learned by a neural network.